Dr. Benjamin Polan explains the science of TMJ (neuromuscular) dentistry in Beverly, MA

 What do jaws problems have to do with dentistry?

-TMJ, or TMD is a term used to describe a disorder associated with the muscles of your temporomandibular joint which connects your lower jaw to your skull.
+TMJ is a term used to describe a disorder associated with the muscles of your temporomandibular joint which connects your lower jaw to your skull.
 Symptoms can include:

 - jaw pain